yingshaoxo/yingshaoxo_code_pilot/README.md

 > For now, this plugin will only use current folder source code as the data for auto_completion.

-> It is based on Python3.10.4, check your vim's python version: `:python3 import sys; print(sys.version)`.
+> **It is based on Python3.10.4**, check your vim's python version: `:python3 import sys; print(sys.version)`.
 As I tested it out, it will not work on 3.7.3, a 3 years ago python, because it does not have type annotation. **I think we should try to write some python code that could work at least 10 years than 3 years.
 Otherwise, it would end like javascript, which code will not survive after 3 months.
 It's dependencies chain will be broken.**

 ## Install
 ### 1.Compile vim with dynamic python support (otherwise, you can't use python in vim and can't use YouCompleteMe)